 This exercise will teach you how to use your abs, which is so important for proper posture when swimming all four strokes or diving in.

-The final exercise to be avoided are DEAD LIFTS.
-They can be particularly harmful when performed using heavy weights.
-They should be avoided because, if performed incorrectly at an early age, they can cause serious damage to your gluteus maximus and hamstrings.
+But, they can be particularly harmful when performed using heavy weights.
+They should be avoided because if performed incorrectly at an early age, they can cause serious damage to your gluteus maximus and hamstrings.

 Lunges are a safer option.
 Starting in a standing position, take a step forward, and bend your knee until your thigh is parallel to the floor.
 Make sure your rear knee is not touching the floor.
 After completing the movement, straighten your bent leg and return to a standing position.
 If you want to increase the intensity, you can hold a pair of dumbbells during the exercise.

 Another option is burpees.
 Burpees will give you a full-body workout, and they require no equipment and minimal space.
 There is a lower risk of injury since all you are lifting is your own body weight instead of barbells slathered with heavy plates.

 Burpees will cause your muscles to grow, and your cardiovascular endurance will improve.
 Pay attention to your breathing throughout the movement, and add more repetitions incrementally.
 Once you are pushing out hundreds of burpees a day, you will probably notice that your stroke rate will have improved during your swim training.